Communist Party of Australia (1971)

-The Communist Party of Australia (CPA) is a communist party in Australia.
+The Communist Party of Australia (CPA) is a Marxist-Leninist party in Australia.
 It was founded in 1971 as the Socialist Party of Australia (SPA) and adopted its current name in 1996.
-The party was established by former members of the original Communist Party of Australia who resigned or were expelled due to internal disagreements over the Warsaw Pact invasion of Czechoslovakia and the party's adoption of Eurocommunism.
-The party had its first and only electoral win in 2012 when it gained a seat on the Auburn City Council, which they held until 2016.
+The party was established by former members of the original Communist Party of Australia opposed to the political direction taken under National Secretary Laurie Aarons.
+The CPA considers itself to be a continuation of the original party founded in 1920, and identifies itself as Marxist-Leninist.